 Malvazija is among the most popular Croatian wines, predominantly cultivated in the Istria region.
-It stands as one of the oldest grape varieties in this area, with a history dating back to ancient Greek times.
-It was even documented in writing as early as 1385.
+It stands as one of the oldest grape varieties in this area, with a history dating back to ancient Greek times, and was even documented in writing in as early as 1385.
 One hundred percent Istrian Malvazija is a wine of exceptional density and a recognizable amber color with a crystal shine.
 The smell exudes ripe fruitiness, and of the aromas, the smell of ripe apricots stands out the most, followed by melon and peach in shades.
 It has moderate acidity, rounded and harmonious wine.
 It goes great with vegetable appetizers and pasta with cheese- and cream-based sauces, risotto with seafood, as well as with boiled or baked fish and red meat.

-Pošip is a dry wine with pronounced aromas such as dried apricots and figs is golden yellow in color and has between 12 and 13 percent alcohol.
+Pošip is a dry wine with pronounced aromas such as dried apricots and figs. It is golden yellow in color and has between 12 and 13 percent alcohol.
 Wines produced from pošip have a characteristic smell, high acidity and are excellent wines for preservation and aging.
 Hailing from both Mljet and Korčula islands, Pošip is a refreshing and fruity white wine.
 Accordingly, it pairs exquisitely with the region’s fresh catch of fish and seafood or serves as an excellent accompaniment to a variety of cheeses.

 The grapes of this wine variety ripen late, benefiting from the lingering warmth of early autumn, which allows them to accumulate sugars in the berries and develop acidity.
 Wines crafted from Debit grapes are known for their balance and potable nature.
 It is produced from yellow grapes in the Dalmatian Coast region and is characterized by its citrusy and herbal notes.
 Debit is also highly regarded for its suitability in producing sparkling wines.
 Typically, Debit is used to produce dry wines with a gentle acidity, resulting in a light and lively character.
 Furthermore, this grape variety shows promising potential for crafting dessert wines.
 Debit wines generally exhibit an alcohol content of up to 12 percent.
 Displaying a golden-yellow hue, it is a versatile wine that pairs harmoniously with dishes such as young lamb, poached white fish, grilled prawns and shrimp.
 It also complements chicken breast dishes exceptionally well.

 Traminac is a grape variety believed to have originated in Italy and the Tyrolean Alps, specifically the village of Tramin in the South Tyrol region.
 It is commonly divided into two main variations.
 Red Traminac, named for the characteristic color of its berries, yields moderately strong, golden-yellow wines falling into the semi-dry to semi-sweet category.
 On the other hand, Fragrant Traminac, known for its intense aroma of roses, gives rise to wines falling into the semi-sweet or sweet wine category.
-Traminac pairs exceptionally well with cheeses that feature noble molds, complements river fish like catfish and carp, as well as fisherman’s stew and crayfish.
-Wines made from this grape variety are also recommended for Oriental cuisine dishes and are best enjoyed when served well-chilled.
+Traminac pairs exceptionally well with cheeses that feature noble molds, and complements river fish like catfish and carp, as well as fisherman’s stew and crayfish.
+Wines made from this grape variety are also recommended for spicy dishes and are best enjoyed when served well-chilled.

 The deep blue-black grapes of Plavac Mali are densely clustered and firm, featuring thick skins and rich sugar content, resulting in consistently generous harvests.
 Plavac Mali wines typically possess an alcohol content ranging from 12 to 13.5 percent, and they are characterized by their robust, slightly bitter profile and a captivating deep purple hue.
 It’s worth noting that Plavac Mali wine earned the distinction of being the first Croatian red wine to receive protected geographical origin status back in 1961, a testament to its quality and heritage.

 Dingač is a robust red wine crafted from the Plavac Mali grape in the Pelješac Peninsula, situated within the Dalmatian Coast region.
 This high-quality wine, often reserved for special occasions, exhibits a range of hues from dark red to purple.
 Furthermore, the wine undergoes aging in oak barrels, a process that enhances its intricacy and enriches its flavor profile.
 Being a premium wine, it enjoys significant demand and is regarded as a prime selection among wine connoisseurs.
 Moreover, Dingač wines are renowned for their complexity and ability to age gracefully; the finest examples of Dingač can be stored for extended periods.
 Accordingly, it boasts a fruity profile, featuring notes of cherries, plums, and herbs.
 It marries exceptionally well with red meat and aged cheese, making it a standout choice among Croatia’s renowned wines.